freebasic/fbfrog/readme.txt

 - Add BOOLDEFINE to mark a macro as "returns a bool", so the C #define parser can set is_bool_context=TRUE when folding

+- parentheses around macro params should be preserved (can use a flag on the AST node)
 - lex: should only allow escaped EOLs in C mode
 - lex: add support for FB escape sequences, or at least only allow C escapes in C mode

+- how to handle Enums?
+Need to be translated to LONG currently, but it's hard to detect what's an enum and what isn't...

 - -m should somehow allow concatenating even #includes with refcount >= 2.
     - if multiple leaf headers #include a common header each once, then the